-A cedar has to make it to about thirty years, surviving the challenges of climate change and water shortages, before it'll produce seed-baring cones.
-Once fallen, the cones dry out and release seeds.
+A new cedar has to make it to about thirty years, surviving the changing climate and water shortages, before it'll produce seed-baring cones.
+Fallen, the cones dry out and release seeds.

 And the resin thing?

 With some trees elswhere the forest-elder trees nurture nearby saplings by providing shade, hooking them up to the existing subterranean mycorrrhizal networks, and whatever - it's not so with local cedars.
-They secrete resin which humans have used traditionally as poultices for rheumatism and gout.
+They secrete a resin which humans have used traditionally as poultices for rheumatism and gout.

 "The leaf of every tree